 ANBI 492: Literature Thesis in Animal Bioscience

-You develop a question to be explored in depth in an area relevant to animal bioscience.
-Working with a faculty supervisor, you will prepare a thesis on the topic.
+The student develops a question to be explored in depth in an area relevant to animal bioscience.
+Working with a faculty supervisor the student prepares a thesis on the topic.
 Most often the thesis relies on current scientific literature but occasionally additional new data are analyzed.
 Presentation of the thesis in a conference setting is required.

 We are committed to finding solutions to sustainably feed a hungry and growing world.
 Our five departments provide a foundation for our broad array of research activities, both basic and applied.
 We have over a century of innovative products and practices that have transformed the world.